“May the winds of adventure carry you to the Canary Islands, where each island is a chapter, and every wave whispers tales of timeless exploration.”

 Several harbors in the Canary Islands are popular staging points for cruisers and sailing rallies preparing to cross the Atlantic.
 Here are some of the most well-known harbors in the Canaries:

 - Las Palmas de Gran Canaria (Gran Canaria): Las Palmas, particularly the marina of Las Palmas de Gran Canaria, is a major hub for transatlantic sailors.
-It hosts the start of the annual Atlantic Rally for Cruisers (ARC), one of the largest transoceanic sailing events.
-It is a good harbor to find boat parts and get repairs.
+It

 - Puerto de la Luz (Gran Canaria): As a significant commercial port, Puerto de la Luz in Las Palmas also serves as a popular harbor for sailors preparing for transatlantic crossings.